jbrodriguez/unbalance/README.md

 ## Running the app
 After installing the plugin, you can access the web UI, via the following methods:

+- Method 1
-- Go to Settings > Utilities
+Go to Settings > Utilities<br/>
-- Click on unBALANCE
+Click on unBALANCE<br/>
-- Click on Open Web UI
+Click on Open Web UI<br/>

-or
+- Method 2

-- Go to Plugins > Installed Plugins
+Go to Plugins > Installed Plugins<br/>
-- Click on unBALANCE
+Click on unBALANCE<br/>
-- Click on Open Web UI
+Click on Open Web UI<br/>

-or
+- Method 3

-Navigate with your browser to http://Tower:6237/ (replace Tower with the address/name of your unRAID server)
+Navigate with your browser to http://Tower:6237/ (replace Tower with the address/name of your unRAID server)<br/>

 As mentioned previously, the app will show the Settings page the first time it's run.